For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 Based on the findings, in the next iteration, I focused on ad placements that were visually different from the other components in

-autoplay video ad as the top ad format and focused on TV show and movie ads as the main category we would develope business.
+autoplay video ad as the top format and focused on TV show and movie ads as the main category.

 User Testing Results